pjhesbest/microbial_meta-genomics_introduction/README.md

 # <b>General workflow for the analysis of (meta)genomic data</b>
 #### Poppy J. Hesketh-Best,                                   September 2022
-###### (depending on when you read this it may now be out of date!
-Make sure you stay you to date with the literature and check the github pages of the software)
+###### (depending on when you read this repository, it may now be out of date!
+Make sure you stay up-to-date with the literature and check the GitHub pages of the software)

-This is not a tutorial of how to analyse your metagenomic data, or how to work in the HPC/Pegasus/CLIMB or with command line interfaces,.
-This is a workflow to help guide you through the process and which software to look to use for each step and what the actual steps are.
+This is not a tutorial of how to analyse your metagenomic data, or how to work in the HPC/Pegasus/CLIMB or with command line interfaces.
+This is a workflow to help guide you through the process of which software to look to use for each step and what the actual steps are.

-I only demostrate the base commands utilised to run the software mentioned, you should be reading the github/codeforge/website for all these software to understand how they work and all the additional parameters that can be applied to them that are more approporaite for your data.
+I only demonstrate the base commands utilised to run the software mentioned, you should be reading the GitHub/CodeForge/Website for all these software to understand how they work and all the additional parameters that can be applied to them that are more appropriate for your data.

 ## Index